Dildar Ali (দিলদার আলী)

 Student Guided

-1. Atharva Sanjay Tekawade, Under-Graduate Research Program, IIT Jammu (Pursuing MS at Georgia Tech, Georgia, USA)
+1. Atharva Sanjay Tekawade, Under-Graduate Research Program (2022), IIT Jammu

 Thanks for Visiting my Page.